-Sediment recording the response of the tropical Pacific ocean to cooling in the Eocene-Oligocene transition was recovered across a large depth range on Shatsky Rise (Sites 1208, 1209, 1210, and 1211 in a total of nine holes).
+Sediments recording the response of the tropical Pacific ocean to cooling in the Eocene-Oligocene transition were recovered across a large depth range on Shatsky Rise.
+The Eocene-Oligocene transition was cored at Sites 1208, 1209, 1210, and 1211 in a total of nine holes.
+The boundary between the two epochs is identified by the LO of the planktonic foraminiferal genus Hantkenina at 33.7 Ma.
 Preliminary nannofossil and planktonic foraminiferal biostratigraphy suggests that the boundary interval is complete.
-At the Southern High sites (1209, 1210, and 1211), the transition records a gradual, subtle but distinctive change over a 4- to 7.5-m interval in the uppermost Eocene and lowermost Oligocene, from light brown to tan nannofossil ooze with clay to a light gray to white nannofossil ooze (Fig. F32).
-This transition is associated with marked changes in color reflectance data (Fig. F28) but fairly minor changes in percent carbonate from ~90 to 96 wt% (in Hole 1210A).
-Superimposed on the gradual change in color and increase in carbonate content are marked cycles that appear to represent orbital rhythms (see "Downhole Measurements, Physical Properties, and Core Logging," p.
-58, in "Specialty Syntheses").
+At the Southern High sites (Sites 1209, 1210, and 1211), the transition records a gradual, subtle but distinctive change, over a 4- to 7.5-m interval in the uppermost Eocene and lowermost Oligocene, from light brown to tan nannofossil ooze with clay to a light gray to white nannofossil ooze (Fig. F32).
+This transition is associated with marked changes in color reflectance data (Fig. F28) but fairly minor changes in percent carbonate from about 90 to 96 wt% (in Hole 1210A).
+Superimposed on the gradual change in color and increase in carbonate contents are marked cycles that appear to represent orbital rhythms (see "Physical Properties, Downhole Measurements, and Core Logging" in "Specialty Syntheses").

 The lithologic record of the Eocene-Oligocene transition at Site 1208 on the Central Rise is markedly different from the Southern High sites.
 A lithologic transition from a dark brown zeolitic claystone with extremely low carbonate content to a gray-orange nannofossil ooze was observed in an identical stratigraphic position to the gradual changes observed on the Southern High.
 However, the Site 1208 transition is far more condensed than the other records, occurring over an interval of 1-2 cm.

-The E/O boundary is associated with a marked increase in sedimentation rates at all of the sites.
-In general, the lithologic change at all of the sites is accompanied by a general improvement in microfossil preservation; late Eocene nannofossils in most of the sections show a high degree of etching, whereas early Oligocene assemblages show less dissolution and slightly more overgrowth.
+The Eocene/Oligocene boundary is associated with a marked increase in sedimentation rates at all of the sites.

+In general, the lithologic change in all of the sites is accompanied by a general improvement in microfossil preservation; late Eocene nannofossils in most of the sections show a high degree of etching, whereas early Oligocene assemblages show less dissolution and slightly more overgrowth.
 Planktonic foraminifers are rare and badly fragmented in the upper Eocene, but preservation improves and abundance increases in the Oligocene.
 At Site 1208, the deepest site in the transect that contains the transition interval, planktonic foraminifers are largely absent from the sequence.
-The benthic foraminifer Nuttallides truempyi, the LO of which shortly precedes the E/O boundary, is found below the color transition.
+The benthic foraminifer Nuttallides truempyi, the LO of which shortly precedes the Eocene/Oligocene boundary, is found below the color transition.
 Sparse nannofossils below the boundary are extremely etched.

-The age model for the Eocene-Oligocene transition at all of the Leg 198 sites is preliminary, and thus the exact correlation of the change in carbonate content with the series boundary and the sharp Oi-1 cooling event (33.15-33.5 Ma) (e.g., Miller et al., 1991; Zachos et al., 1996) has yet to be determined.
-However, the preliminary data show that the prominent change in lithology occurs just before or within the time of cooling.
+The age model for the Eocene-Oligocene transition at all of the Leg 198 sites is currently preliminary, and thus the exact correlation of the change in carbonate content with the series boundary and the sharp Oi-1 cooling event (33.15-33.5 Ma) (e.g., Miller et al., 1991; Zachos et al., 1996) has yet to be determined.
+However, the preliminary data show that the prominent change in lithologic signature occurs just before or within the time of cooling.
+Moreover, because the exact location of the Oi-1 event is currently unknown, we have yet to determine whether orbital cycles can be detected within this event.